After Trump backs down on stimulus bill, Democrats aim for higher relief checks | Politics

 The delay, however, forced people to lose a week of some federal jobless aid that had been extended under the measure, Washington Governor Jay Inslee said, even as he and other governors in both parties welcomed the bill's signing.
 "It is good news that the president has signed the relief bill.
 But his delayed action cost Washingtonians a week of PUA (Pandemic Unemployment Assistance) benefits," Inslee, a Democrat, tweeted.

-The relief package also extends a moratorium on evictions that was due to expire on Dec.
-31, refreshes support for small business payrolls, provides funding to help schools re-open and aid for the transport industry and vaccine distribution.
-It also includes $1.4 trillion in spending to fund government agencies and avert a government shutdown that would have begun on Tuesday had Trump not signed the legislation.
+The relief package extends a moratorium on evictions that was due to expire on Dec.
+31, refreshes support for small-business payrolls, provides funding to help schools re-open and aid for the transport industry and vaccine distribution.
+It includes $1.4 trillion in spending to fund government agencies and avert a government shutdown that would have begun on Tuesday had Trump not signed the legislation.

 ALSO READ